|This product can be used for SARS-CoV-2 research.|

-Controls in RNA-Seq
+Spike-in Transcripts in RNA-Seq

-Figure 1 ǀ Workflow for using SIRV controls in RNA-Seq.
-SIRVs are defined artificial RNA molecules which mimic main aspects of the complexity of transcriptomes.
-They are added in minuscule amounts to samples before library preparation to undergo together with the endogenous RNA the very same processing steps.
-After mapping the reads to the combined genome and SIRVome the SIRV control data are used to analyse the quality metrics and to categorize the experiments.
-The dotted lines show the decision making processes of deciding i) if the complete data set is worth to process further (or if an experiment needs to be repeated), and ii) which data sets have such good concordance that it is worth to compare the full data sets to each other.
+Figure 1 ǀ Workflow for using spike-in controls in RNA-Seq.
+Spike-In RNA Variants (SIRVs) are defined synthetic RNA molecules that mimic the main aspects of transcriptome complexity.
+They are added in minuscule amounts to samples before library preparation to undergo the very same processing steps as the endogenous RNA.
+After mapping the reads to the combined artificial genome, the spike-in data are used to analyze quality metrics and to categorize the experiments.
+The dotted lines show the decision-making processes of deciding i) if the complete data set is worthy of further processing (or if an experiment needs to be repeated), and ii) which data sets have concordance that will permit meaningful comparison of the full data sets to each other.

 Library Preparation and Sequencing